-- You might choose not to assign the grammar lessons, especially at beginner level, if you would rather have grammar become a focus later on in the learning journey.
+- You might choose to not assign the grammar lessons, especially at beginner level, if you would rather have grammar become a focus later on in the learning journey.
 Try assigning the grammar lessons only as an extension task for higher level students.

 Assign different activities to different students